Bruce County: Municipal history

-The Indian Reserve (being that part not otherwise transferred to Grey County) was later withdrawn from Waterloo and transferred to Bruce in 1851.
+The Indian Reserve (being the part not otherwise transferred to Grey County) was later withdrawn from Waterloo and transferred to Bruce in 1851.
 The County of Perth was given its own Provisional Municipal Council at that time, and was separated from the United Counties in 1853.

-In 1849, the Huron District Council initially united the area of the county with the United Townships of Wawanosh and Ashfield as a single municipality, which lasted until 1851 when Wawanosh and Ashfield were withdrawn.
-The area then became known as the "United Townships in the County of Bruce", which lasted until its division into municipalities in 1854.
+In 1849, the Huron District Council initially united the area of the county with the United Townships of Wawanosh and Ashfield as a single municipality, which lasted until 1851, when Wawanosh and Ashfield were withdrawn.
+The area then became known as the "United Townships in the County of Bruce," which lasted until its division into municipalities in 1854.

-The Bruce Peninsula was later surveyed into townships, starting with Amabel and Albemarle in 1855, Eastnor in 1862, Lindsay in 1870, and St. Edmunds in 1871.
+The Bruce Peninsula was later surveyed into townships, starting with Amabel and Albemarle in 1855, Eastnor in 1862, followed by Lindsay in 1870 and St. Edmunds in 1871.

 The following villages and towns would be constituted over the years:

-Formation of a separate county council (18571867)
+Formation of separate county council (18571867)

 A Provisional Municipal Council was established for Bruce County at the beginning of 1857, Walkerton was initially proclaimed as the county seat, in preference to Kincardine, but local opposition forced the proclamation to be deferred until each town and village had presented a case for its selection.
 A subsequent proclamation confirmed Walkerton's selection.

-In 1863, the provisional council promoted a bill in the Legislative Assembly to divide the county into the counties of Bruce and Wallace, with Kincardine and Southampton once more proposed as the respective county towns, but it only went as far as second reading and did not proceed further.
+In 1863, the provisional council promoted a bill in the Legislative Assembly to divide the county into the counties of Bruce and Wallace, with Kincardine and Southampton once more proposed as the respective county towns, but it went only as far as thé second reading and did not proceed further.

-The provisional council later asked for legislation to provide for a referendum as to whether Walkerton, Paisley, Kincardine or another place would be the most acceptable choice.
+The provisional council later asked for legislation to provide for a referendum as to whether Walkerton, Paisley, Kincardine, or another place would be the most acceptable choice.
 The referendum was held in September 1864, and Paisley received a plurality of the votes.
-In early 1865, the provisional council asked for legislation to confirm the result, but changed its mind later in the year in favour of Walkerton.
+In early 1865, the provisional council asked for legislation to confirm the result but changed its mind later in the year in favour of Walkerton.
 Confirming legislation was passed in 1866 to provide for the dissolution of the United Counties on January 1, 1867, with Huron and Bruce becoming separate counties for all purposes.